ClarkFieseln/tea2adt/doc/documentation.md

 # tea2adt
-tea2adt is a command-line utility for Chat, Remote Shell, Remote AI Prompt and File Transfer, that reads and writes encrypted data across peer-to-peer or broadcast audio connections, using [minimodem](https://github.com/kamalmostafa/minimodem "minimodem") and [gpg](https://github.com/gpg/gnupg "gpg").
+tea2adt is a Linux command-line utility for Chat, Remote Shell, Remote AI Prompt and File Transfer, that reads and writes encrypted data across peer-to-peer or broadcast audio connections, using [minimodem](https://github.com/kamalmostafa/minimodem "minimodem") and [gpg](https://github.com/gpg/gnupg "gpg").

 It is a powerful tool that can be combined with any audio infrastructure (like PSTN, cellular network, internet, radio, walkie-talkies) to provide a secure communication channel through an audio tunnel.